 one would expect to hear as life is winding down and death is taking hold... a painful death, solitary and utterly horrifying.

 In the end, Circle the Wagons is a rather disappointing affair.
-It isn't a
+It isn't

-a way that they go against the feeling of the rest of the album.
+in such a way that they go against the feeling of the rest of the album.
 Perhaps, it will grow on me over time, but it definitely

 seems like a step down from the last record.

 Since the release of The Cult Is Alive, each new effort from

 Darkthrone has been greeted with a mixture of enthusiasm and caution.
 One is never fully sure what Nocturno Culto and Fenriz

 might have up their sleeves, given their total willingness to take chances and to give a middle finger to their critics.
 That

 is not to say that their albums have become random or nonsensical, for this is not the case.
 Each one picks up from its predecessor